 - Between 6 and 18 months

-- A booster shot, between ages 4 and 6 when children are just entering school
+- Between ages 4 and 6 when children are just entering school

 IPV is 90 percent effective after two shots and 99 percent effective after three.
 It can't cause polio and is safe for people with weakened immune systems, although it's not certain just how protective the vaccine may be in cases of severe immune deficiency.
 Common side effects are pain and redness at the injection site.